OCD Intensive Treatment in Ontario

 Understanding OCD patterns and how your individual symptoms operate in the context of OCD will help provide insight and support change.

-We work closely with psychiatric professionals to ensure timely, comprehensive medical treatment is integrated when needed.
+Collaboration with psychiatry.
+We work closely with our psychiatry team to ensure timely, comprehensive medical treatment is integrated when needed: medication consultation and coordinated care between therapist and psychiatrist.

+Later phase.
 Building skills for independent exposure practice and promoting recovery autonomy before program completion.

 In-Person

-Waterdown location
+Waterdown location.

 Virtual

-Across Ontario
+Across Ontario.

 Hybrid

-Flexible combination
+Flexible combination.

-The fear of being sexually inappropriate in a harmful way or fear that your sexual orientation is the opposite of what you think it is (this is distinctive from someone struggling to determine their sexual orientation)
+Sexual Harm OCD & Sexual Orientation OCD The fear of being sexually inappropriate in a harmful way, or fear that your sexual orientation is the opposite of what you think it is (this is distinct from someone working to determine their sexual orientation).

-Ongoing doubt about being a “good” person, fear of being morally wrong, or worry about the implications of past choices and intentions.
+Morality or Ethical OCD Ongoing doubt about being a "good" person, fear of being morally wrong, or worry about the implications of past choices and intentions.

-Distress when things feel uneven, incomplete, or “not quite right,” often leading to repeated correcting, arranging, or mental checking until it feels resolved.
+Symmetry, Orderliness, "Just Right" OCD Distress when things feel uneven, incomplete, or "not quite right," often leading to repeated correcting, arranging, or mental checking until it feels resolved.

 Intake & Fit Discussion

-Initial consultation to determine program suitability, payment options and getting your assessment scheduled
+Initial consultation to determine program suitability, payment options, and getting your assessment scheduled.

 Assessment & Personalized ERP Plan